trevisanj/PFANT/README.md

 This section will take you through the steps to calculate a synthetic spectrum from the Sun, and visualize some input and output data files.

+### Set up a directory to run the spectral synthesis

-@li Create a new directory, e.g., "/home/user/sun-synthesis"
+1. Create a new directory, e.g., `/home/user/sun-synthesis`
 @li Enter the sun-synthesis directory
 @li Copy the contents of the PFANT/data/sun-complete into sun-synthesis